Josephblt/dmn-dev-deployments-example/README.md

-# dmn-dev-deployment-example
+# dmn-dev-deployments-example
-DMN Dev Deployment Example on BAMOE Canvas example repository.
+This is a repository that hosted the file used in the Presentation DMN Dev Deployments on BAMOE Canvas.